SAP-samples/teched2023-AI284v/exercises/ex4/README.md

 # Exercise 4 - Process a birth certificate using Document Information Extraction and LLMs

-In this exercise, you'll extract information from a custom document - in this case, a birth certificate.
+In this exercise, you'll extract information from a custom document - in this case, a birth certificate in Chinese.
 The Document Information Extraction service doesn't support custom document types out of the box.
 So, you'll create a custom schema to define the fields that you want to extract from a birth certificate document using LLMs (Large Language Models).

 ## Exercise 4.1 Create schema